 Our simulations so far have featured periodic boundary conditions, however this is not always possible to implement in experiments.
-Since not all sites in a lattice with open boundary have a North and East neighbour, the NEC rule will sometimes fail to correct errors if na{\"i}vely generalized to open boundary conditions \cite{Vasmer2021}.
-The simplest remedy is to switch to a majority vote measurement-feedback rule, where all four domain wall operators adjacent to a site $j$ are measured and the $\pi$ pulse is applied if at least two domain walls are present.
+The NEC rule will sometimes fail to correct errors if na{\"i}vely generalized to open boundary conditions \cite{Vasmer2021}, due to corners without North or East neighbours.
+The simplest remedy is to switch to a majority vote rule, where all four domain wall operators adjacent to a site $j$ are measured and the $\pi$ pulse is applied if at least two domain walls are present.
 The corresponding classical cellular automaton exhibits robust bistability with open boundaries; thus we expect that such a quantum feedback rule will stabilize a DTC.
-The majority vote rule differs from the NEC rule in that it respects detailed balance, which suggests that the error-elimination mechanism will be slower \cite{Bennett1985}, and that true bistability may be compromised in the ferromagnetic phase if the `up-down' $\mathbb{Z}_2$ symmetry generated by $\rho \rightarrow U_{\mathbb{Z}_2}^{\vphantom{\dagger}} \rho U_{\mathbb{Z}_2}^\dagger$, with $U_{\mathbb{Z}_2} = \prod_j Z_j$, is broken \cite{Bennett1990}.
+Unlike the NEC rule, the majority vote respects detailed balance, suggesting that the error elimination mechanism will be slower \cite{Bennett1985}, and that true bistability may be compromised in the ferromagnetic phase if the $X_j \rightarrow -X_j$ $\mathbb{Z}_2$ symmetry is broken \cite{Bennett1990}.
 (In the DTC phase, any up-down bias incurred in one timestep is cancelled out in the next.)
 Alternatively, we may retain the advantages of the NEC rule with open boundaries by employing an unusual annular geometry~\cite{SM}.

 Projective measurements of superconducting qubits are typically slow compared to gate times.
 In IBM's current cloud-based quantum devices, the readout time is $\sim \SI{5}{\micro\second}$, while the $T_1$, $T_2$ times are $\sim \SI{100}{\micro\second}$ \cite{IBMQ}.
 Thus, the effective error rate per layer will of order $5\%$.
 Using Clifford circuits, we have confirmed that a DTC can be stabilized even with depolarizing errors as high as this, assuming measurement errors of $1\%$ and the same $p_{\rm NEC} = 0.8$ as in Fig.~\ref{fig:Oscillations}.
 As an alternative, in the supplement \cite{SM} we suggest a method to implement the same channel \eqref{eq:ToomQubitChannel} using purely quantum gates and qubit resets, the latter of which can be done much faster ($\SI{250}{\nano \second}$ in Ref.~\cite{Mcewen2021}).